Scottrade (Phase 1) by Isobar

 Users can also search for branches all over the country.
 This is helpful for users planning trips away who may need to stop by a branch they are unfamiliar with, which was a use case that came up repeatedly in our user testing.

-One of the core purposes of the application is to provide users with utility on the go.
-The Watch List feature, a tool used to track stocks a person is interested in, was one of the leading ways in which we were providing that utility.
+A core component of the application was providing actionable utility.
+The Watch List feature, a tool used to track stocks a person is interested in, was key to this.

 It was important to provide utility and useful data the moment the user enters this space.
 To that end, a 3x3 grid of stock "cards" is provided, each expandable to display further data and calls to action for quoting and trading.